 Digital continues to permeate throughout the service by way of our internal processes and by our users.
 The Office for National Statistics shows that 86 percent of UK adults have used the internet at least once in the past three months.
-We now have almost as many unique visits to our web services (1 million) as we do foot traffic (just over 1.2 million) through our doors in 2013/14.
+We now have almost as many unique visits to our web services (1 million) as we do foot traffic ( 1 million) through our doors.

 Physical location is no longer the defining factor when we refer to users of our service.
-In order to effectively use our spaces and reach the widest audience digital needs to be at the very core to the Bristol Museums, Galleries & Archives service.
+In order to effectively use our spaces and reach the widest audience digital needs to be at the very core to the Bristol Culture team.
 We need to offer digital services that will enable us to help deliver our mission.
 These digital principles allow us to ask “why” for all future digital direction.

 Our job is to help staff, volunteers and audiences to use technology now, and hundreds of years of years into the future through the creation and preservation of “stuff”.

 By Zak Mensah and the good folks of Bristol Culture.
 Last remembered to update on 31 Jan 2018.

 Read our Google doc version of the roadmap.